-^{} This function can only be used by the first user to log on.
+\ This function can only be used by the first user to log on.
 It will not work if you have switched to another user account.
+If another user wants to display on an external monitor or TV, use the monitor properties to switch to an external monitor or TV.